Core Requirements for Effective Liquidity Risk Management

 The solution to liquidity risk management’s riddle

-In our digital, globalized world, using software is one obvious answer to increasing efficiency and improving the underlying data.
+In our digital, globalized world, using software is the obvious answer to increasing efficiency and improving the underlying data.
 Ideally, companies use a group-wide platform to which all relevant employees have access and which thus provides reliable data in real time.
+Having sufficient liquidity is crucial.
+Having a system support you with this task is invaluable.